mayan-edms/Mayan-EDMS/docs/chapters/deploying.rst

 Advanced deployment
 ===================

-This variation uses RabbitMQ as the message broker and removes the fast worker concurrency restriction.
+This variation uses RabbitMQ as the message broker.
 RabbitMQ consumes more memory but scales to thousands of messages.
 RabbitMQ messages are also persistent, this means that pending tasks are not lost in the case of a restart.
 The database connection lifetime is increased to 10 minutes.
 The Gunicorn workers are increased to 3.

 Binary dependencies
 -------------------